adolphslab/adolphslab_webgazer/README.md

 Each stage writes auditable artifacts, including config snapshots, input hashes, structured logs, and run manifests.

+Note: This repository is a work in progress, with many aspects likely to undergo changes or updates.

 ## Table of Contents

 - [Overview](#overview)